11 Best Day Trips from Krakow, Poland

 Zakopane

-Before you started planning your trip to Poland, there’s a chance you’ve never heard of the mountain resort of Zakopane.
-Spend any time Poland though, and you’ll soon see just how important Zakopane is to the Poles.
+Before you started planning your trip to Poland, there’s a chance you’d never heard of the mountain resort of Zakopane.
+Spend any time Poland, though, and you’ll soon see just how important Zakopane is to the Poles.

 This year-round resort town in southern Poland is always abuzz.
-In winter, Zakopane is Poland’s answer to Whistler; in summer, an outdoor adventure paradise.
+In winter, Zakopane is Poland’s answer to Whistler or Vail; in summer, it’s an outdoor adventure paradise.
 All while remaining surprisingly affordable.

-While I recommend staying at least a couple days in Zakopane (if for no other reason than the unpredictable weather), visiting Zakopane in one day is still a viable option.
+While I recommend staying at least a couple of days in Zakopane (if for no other reason than the unpredictable weather), visiting Zakopane in one day is still a viable option.
+Whichever season you visit Poland, you’ll need to depart early to get the most out of your day in Zakopane.

 View over High Tatras and Zakopane, Poland